SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/client_cert_authority.md

   :---|:---:|:---:|:---:|:---:
   certauthorityname|x|||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been available since 2.19.
+  This has been available since SEMP API version 2.19.
 ---

 # solacebroker_client_cert_authority (Resource)